Tell HMRC about any tax fraud you have been involved in.

-- own up to bringing about a loss of tax through your deliberate conduct - you do this by accepting the offer of CDF
+- own up to bringing about a loss of tax through your deliberate behaviour — you do this by accepting the offer of the Contractual Disclosure Facility

-If your deliberate conduct has brought about a loss of tax, you must think about whether using CDF is right for you.
+If your deliberate behaviour has brought about a loss of tax, you should consider if using the Contractual Disclosure Facility is right for you.

-If you decide it’s right, sign up to the CDF contract with HMRC.
-This means that both you and HMRC agree to stick to the terms and conditions of the contract.
+If you decide it’s right, you should sign up to the Contractual Disclosure Facility contract.
+This means that both you and HMRC agree to the terms and conditions of the contract.

-You’ve 60 days to decide whether you want to accept HMRC’s offer of CDF.
-The 60 day period will run for 60 calendar days after you get the CDF letter from HMRC.
+You have 60 days to decide if you want to accept HMRC’s offer of the Contractual Disclosure Facility.
+The 60 day period will run for 60 calendar days after you get the Contractual Disclosure Facility letter from HMRC.

-During those 60 days, HMRC won’t contact you unless you’ve told them that you either do or don’t want to provide details of tax fraud.
+During the 60 day period, HMRC will not contact you unless you have told them you either do or do not want to provide details of tax fraud.